pegaltier/scully/docs/getting-started.md

 ng add @scullyio/init
 ```

-This scheme installs and generates everything you need to start using Scully.
+This something installs and generates everything you need to start using Scully.
 Once the installation finishes the following message will be displayed:

 ```bash